The Rapture and the Wrath of God

 Who is the “man of sin”?

 The man of sin is the man dominated by sin who seats himself in the temple of God as if he is God.
 He is also called the son of perdition.
 This is interesting because Judas was also called “the son of perdition” (John 17:12).
 Satan entered Judas to make sure he betrayed Jesus.
 “Perdition” can also be translated “destruction”.
 In Revelation 9:11 an angel arises from the bottomless pit whose name in the Hebrew tongue is Abaddon, meaning destruction and in the Greek tongue Apollyon, meaning “destroyer”.
 I wonder, does this angel from the bottomless pit enter the man of sin in order to cause destruction?
 Is this why he is called the son of perdition (destruction)?
+Is this when the "sudden destruction" that we read of in 1 Thessalonians 5:3 happens?
 This is an interesting thought, and if right would help tie up some of the problems with interpretation later on.

 In Revelation 13:1-8 we are told of the beast from the sea who is obviously the antichrist, is this beast the man of sin who is now possessed by the angel who rises from the bottomless pit?